-How effective and safe is enzyme replacement therapy with galsulfase (a manufactured version of the enzyme arylsulphatase B) for treating mucopolysaccharidosis type VI (MPS VI) compared to other interventions, no intervention or placebo.
+How effective and safe is enzyme replacement therapy (ERT) with galsulfase (a manufactured version of the enzyme arylsulphatase B) for treating mucopolysaccharidosis type VI (MPS VI) compared to other treatments, no treatment or treatment with a placebo?

 Before ERT was available, it was only possible to treat the symptoms of MPS VI and not the underlying condition.
-Treatment with enzyme replacement therapy has allowed the missing enzyme to be replaced with the aim to reduce the effects of the disease and prevent it progressing.
+Treatment with ERT allows the missing enzyme to be replaced to try to reduce the effects of the disease and prevent it getting worse.

-The review includes one study with 39 people with mucopolysaccharidosis type VI aged between five and 20 years old.
+The review includes one study with 39 people with MPS VI aged between five and 20 years old.
 The study compared galsulfase to placebo (a substance which contains no medication) and people were selected for one treatment or the other randomly.
-The study lasted for 24 weeks (with an open-label extension period of an additional 24 weeks where everyone was given ERT and they knew it).
+The study lasted for 24 weeks (with an extension period of an additional 24 weeks where everyone was given ERT and they knew it).

-The evidence for this treatment is limited because we only found and assessed the results of one small study included, the evidence for this treatment is limited.
-The included study showed that motor function improved in people who had received galsulfase, especially in their ability to walk.
-There was also an improvement in the results of urine tests, which showed lower levels of the chemicals associated with MPS VI (glycosaminoglycan levels).
+The evidence for this treatment is limited because we only found and assessed the results of one small study.
+Given the very low certainty of the evidence, we are unsure whether galsulfase improves motor function (i.e. the ability to walk and climb stairs) in people with MPS VI.
+We found that treatment with galsulfase may lower levels of the chemicals associated with MPS VI (glycosaminoglycan levels) in urine tests.
 These results were seen in a short study and may reflect only short-term effects.
-There were no significant differences between treatment with galsulfase and placebo in relation to adverse effects.
+There were no differences between treatment with galsulfase and placebo in relation to adverse effects.

-More research is required to study the long-term effects on heart and lung function, quality of life and survival.
+More research is needed to study the long-term effects on heart and lung function, quality of life and survival.

-The methods of the study design were not clearly described and the impact of this on possible bias is unclear.
+The methods and the study design were not clearly described and the impact of this on possible bias is unclear.
 The certainty of the evidence has been graded as low to very low.

-Further studies are needed to obtain more information on the long-term effectiveness and safety of enzyme replacement therapy with galsulfase.
+Further studies are needed to obtain more information on the long-term effectiveness and safety of ERT with galsulfase.

-Mucopolysaccharidosis type VI or Maroteaux-Lamy syndrome is a rare genetic disorder caused by the deficiency of arylsulphatase B. The resultant accumulation of dermatan sulphate causes lysosomal damage.
+Mucopolysaccharidosis type VI (MPS VI) or Maroteaux-Lamy syndrome is a rare genetic disorder caused by the deficiency of arylsulphatase B. The resultant accumulation of dermatan sulphate causes lysosomal damage.

 The clinical symptoms are related to skeletal dysplasia (i.e. short stature and degenerative joint disease).
 Other manifestations include cardiac disease, impaired pulmonary function, ophthalmological complications, hepatosplenomegaly, sinusitis, otitis, hearing loss and sleep apnea.
 Intellectual impairment is generally absent.
 Clinical manifestation is typically by two or three years of age; however, slowly progressive cases may not present until adulthood.

-Enzyme replacement therapy with galsulfase is considered a new approach for treating mucopolysaccharidosis type VI.
+Enzyme replacement therapy (ERT) with galsulfase is considered a new approach for treating MPS VI.

-To evaluate the effectiveness and safety of treating mucopolysaccharidosis VI by enzyme replacement therapy with galsulfase compared to other interventions, placebo or no intervention.
+To evaluate the effectiveness and safety of treating MPS VI by ERT with galsulfase compared to other interventions, placebo or no intervention.

-Randomized and quasi-randomized controlled clinical studies of enzyme replacement therapy with galsulfase compared to other interventions or placebo.
+Randomized and quasi-randomized controlled clinical studies of ERT with galsulfase compared to other interventions or placebo.

 Two authors independently screened the studies, assessed the risk of bias, extracted data and assessed the certainty of the the evidence using the GRADE criteria.

-One study was included involving 39 participants who received either enzyme replacement therapy with galsulfase (recombinant human arylsulphatase B) or placebo.
+One study was included involving 39 participants who received either ERT with galsulfase (recombinant human arylsulphatase B) or placebo.
 This small study was considered overall to have an unclear risk of bias in relation to the design and implementation of the study, since the authors did not report how both the allocation generation and concealment were performed.